Mazen-023/fcai/api/README.md

 # FCAI Learning Platform API Documentation

-This API provides endpoints for managing accounts, courses, and projects for an online learning platform.
+This API provides endpoints for managing accounts, and courses for an online learning platform.

 ---